 The Hancock school committee consist of five members.
 Meetings are held on the first Tuesday of the month at the Hancock Central School.
 All committee meetings are posted and include a Zoom link for parent and community convenience.
 Hancock is also part of a Union with the town of New Ashford.
 Union meetings are scheduled for September and January, with other meetings scheduled as needed.
 School Committee Policies are available in both hard copy and digitally.
 Policies outlined in this handbook can be reviewed in full by requesting a copy from the Superintendent of Schools.
+Committee Meeting Zoom Link: https://us02web.zoom.us/j/89359443140?pwd=ZnAxVDdIVGpDcVVZdmI3ZnY4eU0vQT09

-STUDENT HANDBOOK ACKNOWLEDGEMENT 2022 - 2023
+STUDENT HANDBOOK ACKNOWLEDGEMENT

-We, the undersi igned parent(s)/guardian(s) and student
+We, the unde ersigned parent(s)/guardian(s) and student

-(Name of Student)
+(Name of Student) (Please Print)

-(Please Print)

 Grade have received and will read, or have read to us, the 2022 - 2022

 Hancock Central School Student Handbook

-(Signed)

-Student

-(Signed)
+(Signed) Student

-Parent/Guardian

-(Signed)
+(Signed) Parent/Guardian

-(g) Parent/Guardian
+(Signed) Parent/Guardian

 Date: